 “I’ve never fished for trout,” and, “I didn’t even know we had trout in Missouri,” are common phrases we hear in the resort fly shop.
 A lot of our customers are lifelong bass, crappie, catfish and bluegill fishermen, and they know how to handle their native species.
 However, trout are very different and require special handling in order to ensure their safe and healthy release.
 In this article we’ve compiled 9 tips for beginners and seasoned anglers alike who want to know how to hold a trout so that it can safely swim away.

 Lake Taneycomo is home to world class trout with several documented browns over 30 pounds, and some of the fattest rainbows in the midwest.
-There’s no better feeling than reeling in a fish that’s bigger than the one you expected to catch, and the key to ensuring that opportunity on our body of water is practicing safe trout handling as you release your fish.
-Many long-time and first-time fishermen on Taneycomo understand and have every intention of releasing their fish, but it’s clear in the photos and videos we see that a lot of these trout are mishandled leaving some to struggle and others to die after they’ve been released.
+There’s no better feeling than reeling in a fish that’s bigger than the one you expected to catch, and the key to ensuring that opportunity on our body of water is practicing safe trout handling.
+Many long-time and first-time fishermen on Taneycomo have every intention of releasing their fish.
+However, it’s clear in the photos and videos we see that a lot of these trout are mishandled leaving some to struggle and others to die after they’ve been released.

 Long, drawn out fights will kill a big trout just like other species of fish like stripers.